Note from the Chair of Governors

 Cheryl Arumugum: Local Authority Governor

-I am married with two daughters and we have lived in Dorking for 5 years.
-Our eldest just started in Reception at Powell; freeing up enough time for me to try to give something back to the wider community.
+I am married with two daughters and we have lived in Dorking for 6 years.
+Our eldest is now in Year 2 at Powell; freeing up enough time for me to try to give something back to the wider community.
 I am passionate about every child receiving a good education and keen to use my skills in my role as a governor to help every child achieve that at Powell.
 I worked as a legal translator before becoming a full-time Mum.
 I love reading, languages, travel and sport, especially dancing.